jp-fosterson/pandoc-novel/README.md

 ###  `make` targets

+`make` or `make all` --- makes the main ePub and PDF targets in `out/`.

+`make pdf`, `make epub` --- do what they say

+`make unzip` --- Builds the ePub document, which really just a zip archive full of files, and then unzips it into `out/$(SLUG).unzip` so that you can examine the contents.
+This is fun for the curious, or if you need to understand the style classes used in the document when modifying the stylesheet (see below).

 `make clean` --- cleans up everything, including the output and all the LaTeX shrapnel left in the directory after building.

 `make tkcheck` --- searches for "TK" in the text and fails if it finds any.
 [Editors use "TK" to indicate more [to come](https://en.wikipedia.org/wiki/To_come_(publishing)), i.e. unfinished writing.
 You can do `make tkcheck all` to build the documents only when all TKs are removed.]

-`make unzip` --- Builds the ePub document, which really just a zip archive full of files, and then unzips it into `out/$(SLUG).unzip` so that you can examine the contents.
-This is fun for the curious, or if you need to understand the style classes used in the document when modifying the stylesheet (see below).

 Customization
 --------------